dhis2/dhis2-docs/src/sysadmin/reference/dhis.conf.md

 # Minimum number of Connections a pool will maintain at any given time (default: 5).
 connection.pool.min_size=5

-# Initial size of connection pool (default : 5)
-#Number of Connections a pool will try to acquire upon startup.
+# Number of Connections a pool will try to acquire upon startup.
 Should be between minPoolSize and maxPoolSize
 connection.pool.initial_size=5

 #Determines how many connections at a time will try to acquire when the pool is exhausted.